 Sep 9, 2021 JavaScript

-How to check if an object is a promise in JavaScript
+How to check if a string is a mongodb objectid in JavaScript

 Let's define this short function: